-Occasionally the channels become misaligned on a Treadwall, causing the ends panels to rub against the channels.
-Usually, the panels have a clearance of 1/4" or so at each end, so that when you look at the top of the machine from the back, you will see a gap between the ends of the panels and the channels at each side.
-If the channels shift to one side, the panels will rub against the channel at one end and cause the Treadwall to operate very sluggishly.
+Occasionally either the panels or channels become misaligned on a Treadwall, causing the ends panels to rub against the channels.
+Usually, the panels have a clearance of 1⁄4" or so at each end, so that when you look at the top of the machine from the back, you will see a gap between the ends of the panels and the channels at each side.
+If either the channels or the panels shift to one side, the panels will rub against the channel at one end and cause the Treadwall to operate very sluggishly.